starknet-edu/starknetbook/new-structure-proposals.md

             - Query the latest block number with JSON-RPC
             - Call a contract view function via sequencer gateway
    7. OpenZeppelin
       - Installation and setup
       - Using OZ to deploy a Account
       - Using OZ to deploy a ERC20
       - Using OZ to deploy a ERC721
       - Using OZ to deploy a ERC1155
       - Using OZ to deploy a proxy
    8. Running a node
+      - PathFinder
+         - Why run a pathfinder node?
+         - Running with docker
+         - Interact with Pathfinder Node
-   9. Indexing starknet
+   10. Indexing starknet
+      - What's Indexing on Starknet?
+      - Why Index? and What is an Indexer?
+      - Indexing Starknet using events
+      - Apibara
-   10. Best practices
+   12. Best practices
-   11. Testing
+   13. Testing
       - How to use protostar to write cairo testcases using cairo
       - Using python to write testcases
-   12. Libraries
+   14. Libraries
-   13. Learn by Example.
+   15. Learn by Example.
 Buy me a coffee
       - Protostar Project setup
       - Write cairo contracts
       - Build frontend using starknet-react